• Skip to main content

 Jump to Recipe Print Recipe

-Keep the kitchen cool this summer.
-Make a big batch of barley in a rice cooker using the same 2:1 liquid to barley ratio.
-It keeps in the fridge for 3-5 days and makes a great base for salads.
-Try a tasty barley tabbouleh salad.
+For easy meal prep, cook a large batch of barley in your rice cooker using a 2:1 liquid-to-barley ratio.
+Barley keeps well in the fridge for 3–5 days and makes a fantastic base for salads or grain bowls.
+Try tossing it with chopped tomatoes, cucumbers, herbs, and a lemony dressing to make a refreshing barley tabbouleh salad.

 mediterranean-beef-barley-koftas-tahini-yogurt-sauce